tc39/notes/es8/2018-01/jan-23.md

 JFI: this seems compatible, maybe we can layer them.

 DT: I currently use mixins in ruby and suffer from them every day :).
 Lots of work is being done with classes, but haven't seen mixins as much (except in React).
 Is this prevalent enough to justify new syntax?
-And it will complicate further discussion of classes: when we add osmething to a class, do we also have to add it to mixins?
+And it will complicate further discussion of classes: when we add something to a class, do we also have to add it to mixins?

 JFI: there are hundreds of pacakges on npm that do some bespoke mixin mechanism, so the concept seems heavily used.
 Lots of pendulum swinging about whether it's actually a good idea.
 Having syntax makes tools better: typescript can jump to definition of a mixin.
 Polymer and WebComponents use pieces like this.